Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/learn-registrar.md

 ![registrar](assets/registrar/6.jpg)

-Then go to [Sign and Verify](https://axiasolar.js.org/apps/#/signing) under the Developer tab in the AXIASolarJS and select your account, paste the "Challenge" data to the "sign the following data" field and click "Sign message".
+Then go to [Sign and Verify](https://AXIA.js.org/apps/#/signing) under the Developer tab in the AXIAJS and select your account, paste the "Challenge" data to the "sign the following data" field and click "Sign message".

 ![registrar](assets/registrar/7.jpg)